jovans2/jovans2.github.io/_pages/publications.md

 <ol reversed>

-<li> J. Kim, C. Zhang, I. Goiri, C. Rossbach, <b>J. Stojkovic</b>.
+<li> J. Kim, C. Zhang, Í. Goiri, C. Rossbach, <b>J. Stojkovic</b>.
 (June 2026).
 "PhaseWeave: Phase-Aware Execution on Heterogeneous Chiplet Architectures for Datacenters". <i>To Appear In Proceedings of the 53rd International Symposium on Computer Architecture (ISCA)</i>.
 Paper: <a href="" target="_blank">[PDF]</a>.
 Presentation: <a href="" target="_blank">[PDF]</a>.
 </li>

-<li> <b>J. Stojkovic</b>, C. Zhang, I. Goiri, R. Bianchini.
+<li> <b>J. Stojkovic</b>, C. Zhang, Í. Goiri, R. Bianchini.
 (June 2026).
 "Rearchitecting the Datacenter Lifecycle for AI". <i>To Appear In Proceedings of the 53rd International Symposium on Computer Architecture (ISCA)</i>.
 Paper: <a href="" target="_blank">[PDF]</a>.
 Presentation: <a href="" target="_blank">[PDF]</a>.
 </li>